 II.
-President's Duty to Establish Tenure Guidelines and Procedures for Tenure - The President shall adopt criteria, guidelines, and procedures for tenure.
+President's Duty to Establish Tenure Guidelines and Procedures for Tenure - A tenured appointment is an indefinite appointment that can be terminated only for cause or under extraordinary circumstances such as financial exigency and program discontinuation.
+The President shall adopt criteria, guidelines, and procedures for tenure.
 The criteria, guidelines, and procedures must rely upon basic principles to be effective.
 The processes must be fair, transparent, and participatory.
 The President shall set processes for faculty involvement.
 These values mean that decisions must be made without regard to race, national origin, gender, gender identity, age, disability, political beliefs, religion, marital status, sexual orientation, special friendships, or animus towards candidates, taking care to avoid conflict of interest, structural, institutional, or habitual thoughts and patterns that could lead to discrimination.
 Southeast New Mexico College values the richness that inquiry based upon intellectual and cultural differences brings to the College community.

 The criteria, guidelines and procedures established must be clear and readily available to all participants and must be followed by all participants at each level of the promotion and tenure process.
 Therefore, it is imperative that clear standards for annual performance evaluation, promotion, and tenure be articulated and broadly publicized.
-Faculty members are not entitled to promotion in rank or tenure based merely on years of service.
-Applicants for tenure or promotion must be judged on their performance of the duties assigned to them, following agreed-upon allocations of effort.

-III.
-Tenure Track Faculty - Faculty on tenure track serve six consecutive probationary years.
+Faculty members are not entitled to

+- promotion in rank or tenure based merely on years of service.
+Applicants for tenure or promotion must be judged on their performance of the duties assigned to them, following agreed-upon allocations of effort. - III.
+Tenure Track Faculty Faculty on tenure track serve six consecutive probationary years.
 The probationary period begins with the first year of the contract.
-During the sixth year, a case for tenure and/or promotion is made by the faculty member and considered by the university.

-Those achieving tenure are awarded a continuous contract at the end of their sixth year, while those not awarded tenure are given a one-year terminal contract for their seventh and final year of employment at SENMC.
-There may be exceptions, however, to shorten or lengthen the normal six-year probationary period.

-IV.
-Non-Tenure Track Faculty - Are full time faculty employed on an annual contract.
+During the sixth year, a case for tenure and/or promotion is made by the faculty member and considered by the college. - Those achieving tenure are awarded a continuous contract at the end of their sixth year, while those not awarded tenure are given a one-year terminal contract for their seventh and final year of employment at SENMC.
+There may be exceptions, however, to shorten or lengthen the normal six-year probationary period. - IV.
+Non-Tenure Track Faculty Are full time faculty employed on an annual contract. - V. Positions originally established as non-tenure track can be converted to tenure- track with the approval of the Vice Chief Academic Officer and President.